What will be the implications of me returning to the force under the new Returner Scheme?

 Each individual officer considering returning under this scheme will have their own personal financial circumstances that will influence their decision, alongside some potential reductions to their pension upon retirement, for instance, due to a divorce.

 Under the Returner Scheme, you will be able to reduce your working hours and still be in the same financial position as you were before you retired, the only exception being you will in receipt of your Pension Commencement Lump Sum.
 This is because although you will have a reduced salary (due to reduced hours), under the Pension Regulations, you will be able to draw either an abated, or even full, pension.
-Some examples, again by rank, are shown below -

 Do I need to leave a gap between retiring and returning?